-If you have been the victim of a telemarketing or phone fraud and/or scam, please call the Calgary Police Service non-emergency number at 403-266-1234 to report the crime.
+If you have been the victim with monetary or non-monetary losses (e.g. identity), call the Calgary Police Service non-emergency number at 403-266-1234 to report the crime.

-If you are not a victim but know of a potential fraud, please contact the Canadian Anti-Fraud Centre (toll free 1-888-495-8501).
+If you are not a victim but know of a potential fraud, contact the Canadian Anti-Fraud Centre toll-free at 1-888-495-8501.

-More information on phone fraud and scams is available through the RCMP website.
+More information on phone fraud and scams is available through the Canadian Anti-Fraud Centre website.

 Don't be a victim of phone fraud

-These tips will help keep you from getting victimized by telemarketing scammers:
+These tips will help keep you from getting victimized by telemarketing and mass-marketing frauds:

 - Government or law-enforcement would not ask for prepaid gift cards or cryptocurrencies.